Daemonite/material/docs/4.4/material/buttons.md

 ### Flat buttons

-Flat buttons are text-only buttons (now called Text Buttons in MD).
+Flat buttons are text-only buttons (now called Text Buttons in Material Design guidelines).
 They may be used in dialogs, toolbars, or inline.
 They do not lift, but fill with color on press.
-Material adds `.btn-flat-*` buttons in order to own these elements.
+Material adds `.btn-flat-*` buttons in order to reflect these Text buttons.

-Bootstrap's `.btn-link` is styled as a primary flat/text button.
+Bootstrap's `.btn-link` and `.card-link` are styled as a primary text button.

 {% capture example %}